Home > Abakada: Back to Basics > Language References > HTML Elements > UL Element

 The default bullet style is determined by the browser, but authors can use the element’s type attribute to change the list’s bullet style.

-compact | compact | Specifies that the list should be rendered in a compact style. |
+compact | compact | This Boolean attribute specifies that the list should be rendered in a compact style. |

 type | circle | disc | square | Defines the shape of the bullets used for each list item. |